 The flight control analysis model opens.

 The Analysis Workflow section contains a clickable guided workflow to compute longitudinal and lateral-directional flying qualities and compare their values against MIL-F-8785C requirements.
-Each step creates the necessary variables for the following step.
+Each step creates the necessary variables for this step.
 To perform the flying quality analysis, sequentially click the links in the steps.

 Create an operating point specification object in the base workspace for the airframe model using the Model Linearizer.
 Alternatively, load the default object provided in step 2.

 To trim the airframe, click Trim the airframe in step 3.
 This action calls the

 To linearize the airframe around a trimmed operating point, click Linearize the airframe in step 4.
 This action calls the

 To compute the longitudinal flying qualities, click Compute longitudinal handling qualities.
 This action calls the

 To compute the lateral-directional handling qualities, click Compute lateral-directional handling qualities in step 6.
 This action calls the